 By Sergei Shushunov:

 The habitat of the wolf covers huge territories from the western borders of Russia to the shores of the Pacific Ocean, and from the Arctic Tundra to the steppes of Kazakhstan and Mongolia.
 This is the most wide spread big animal in Russia.
 The population of wolf has been increasing steadily throughout Russia.
-In 2013 a super pack of wolves of about 400 animals terrorised a small Siberian town, prompting Russian wildlife authorities to encourage wolf culling.
-Wolf is one of the most intelligent, best socially organised animal, wary and highly adaptable animal making hunting very difficult.
-Many trophies are taken by chance encounter.
+In 2013 a super pack of wolves of about 400 heads terrorised a small Siberian town, prompting Russian wildlife authorities to encourage wolf culling.
+Wolf is one of the most intelligent, best socially organised, wary and highly adaptable animal.
+This makes wolf hunting very difficult.
+Many trophies are taken by chance encounters.
 Organized wolf hunts frequently rely on baiting.
 In hard to reach areas, where wolves numbers become unmanageable, helicopters or snowmobiles can be used to cull them.
-However, the most exciting wolf hunting is done in the European part of Russia in an old tradition, which is not well-known in other countries.
-When the pack is located, it is encircled with a 3-5 km.
+However, the most exciting wolf hunting is done in the European part of Russia in an old tradition, which is mostly unknown in other countries.
+When a pack is located, it is encircled with a 3-5 km.
 (2-3 mi.) long tether, having small swatches of fabric (the flags) stitched to it every few feet.
-The fabric is usually of red color to be easier spotted over the background of snow by the guides Since it retains a human scent for several days, wolves tend to stay within the encircled area.
-When the hunters arrive, the pack of wolves is already flagged.
+The fabric is usually of red color to be easier spotted over the background of snow by the guides.
+This tether retains human scent for several days, prohibiting wolves to stay away from it, within the encircled area.
+When wolf hunters arrive, the pack of wolves is already flagged.
 Therefore, the hunt must begin immediately.
 Preparation takes a great deal of footwork, but the success rate is very high.
 Four to five hunting days are usually sufficient.

 The wolf season is opened year around, but the best time is January-February.
 January wolf hunts can be combined with lynx and wolverine.